bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/html.md

 Returns an HTML snippet containing the specified html enclosed in a &lt;var&gt; (variable type) tag.

+# &lt;html&gt; as decoded string : string

+No documentation exists.

 # &lt;html&gt; as html : html

 Casts an html string into an html type.